SabeloMkhwanzi/evmos-dash-dashlytics/README.md

 - [ ] Add more Dex protocol on Evmos mainnet
 - [ ] Add wallet portfolio page to display users assest
 - [ ] Add filter button on the chart to filter between 7 day - 30 days
-- [ ] As the Project scles with usage and more attract - contact [Covalent](https://www.covalenthq.com/) for updates to increase rate Limits
+- [ ] As the Project scales with usage - contact [Covalent](https://www.covalenthq.com/) for updates to increase rate Limits
 - [ ] Fully mobile reponsive

 ## Installing